pigeonburger/global-address-list-owa/README.md

 A request called `FindPeople` can be made that (with some small modifications) will allow you to get the entire Global Email Address List for your organisation.

-In my testing, this script allowed me to get just under 5 seconds.
+In my testing, this script allowed me to get just under 5000 emails in about 5 seconds.
 As far as I know, this script only works with Exchange 2013 servers.

 # Usage